 Github allows you to grant access to third party applications.
 On the organization settings review both the “Third-party access” and “Installed Github Apps” to make sure no unauthorized access is granted.

-How to automate security best practices with Cycode.
+How to automate security best practices for Github with Cycode.

 Cycode can help you secure your organization’s settings in OS platforms by automatically inspecting the security posture across Github’s settings.
 We analyze actual usage and recommend tightening the access model to fit a least-privileged approach.

 We monitor the SCM activity in real-time allowing us to alert you to various security-related incidents based on the policy that best suits and protects your organization.

 A great place to start is with a free assessment of the security of your DevOps pipeline.